dgrisham/dgrisham.github.io/assignments/haskell/monadic_parsec.md

 p_age  :: Parser Age
 ```

+*Note: The type we've been using for parsing has been `Parser s a`, where `s` is
+the type of the input to be parsed (`String` for us) and `a` is the result of
+the parsing, AKA the type of the value that the parser holds for us.
+When we
+write parsers for the assignment, the `s` will be removed and we'll just have
+`Parser a` as the generic parser type -- this just means that the fact that
+we're always parsing a `String` is implicit in the `Parser` type itself, so we
+don't include the additional `s` type variable.*

 We can write a parser for a `Person` by combining these two parsers.
 Using `do`
 notation, this would look like: